RECOMMENDED FOR YOU:X

 Many caves were carved out of the soft limestone cliffs in the region of Cappadocia, whose history dates back to the 6th century.
-The hotel was completed in 2000 with extensive cleanup and grounds improvement.
-The remarkable cave retrofit brought in power for lights, Wi-Fi and modern gadgets a well as plumbing for the individual baths.
+The hotel was completed in 2000 after extensive cleanup and grounds improvement.
+The remarkable cave retrofit brought in power for lights, Wi-Fi, and modern gadgets, as well as plumbing for the individual baths.

-The rooms have each been impressively finished with antiques of the 1900′s Ottoman Empire, adding a nostalgic elegance to the rocky interior facade.
-The rooms are rich with hand carved details right in the rock: medallions, nooks, arches, windows and doors.
-Each room has a white marble adorned spa with either a steam shower or a Jacuzzi.
-Each room also has its own outdoor patio overlooking the ancient landscape.
-The rooms are dead silent, and of course they maintain comfortable and cool temperatures even on the hottest of days.
-Individuals can also explore a number of other cave homes and even cave churches which dot the region.
+The rooms have each been impressively finished with antiques of the 1900s Ottoman Empire, adding a nostalgic elegance to the rocky interior facade.
+Each suite is rich with hand-carved details right in the rock: medallions, nooks, arches, windows, and doors.
+Each room has a white marble-adorned spa with either a steam shower or a Jacuzzi, as well as its own outdoor patio overlooking the ancient landscape.
+Visitors will notice how incredibly silent their rooms are, as well as how they maintain comfortable and cool temperatures even on the hottest of days.
+Individuals can also explore a number of other cave homes and even cave churches that dot the region.